Drumkeeragh Forest

 Drumkeeragh Forest is a mixed coniferous forest located on the lower slopes of Slieve Croob, near Ballynahinch, Northern Ireland.
 It is used for commercial felling and is managed by the Forest Service Northern Ireland.

 The forest is predominantly made up of sitka spruce but Norway spruce, western red cedar, European larch, Douglas fir, noble fir, and Scots, lodgepole and Corsican pines are also found there.
 The trees are felled for timber, with cleared sections rotating every 50 years.
 The high elevation (190 m to 310 m) and poor soil mean that deciduous trees used to produce timber can not grow in the forest.

 In the cleared areas, replanting has been carried out with wildlife conservation and landscaping in mind.
 Some of the replanted trees have included mountain ash and silver birch, both native broadleaf trees, which has led to a wider variety of birds in these areas.

 Access

 The forest can be accessed from Drumnaquoile Road where there is a small car park.
 There are many gravel roads through the forest.
 Slieve Views of Slieve Croob on the left to the Antrim Hills may be had.
-From places with the forest Strangford Lough and Scrabo Tower can also be seen.
+From places within the forest Strangford Lough and Scrabo Tower can also be seen.